 The first step is to get the right mix of skills necessary to develop and deliver the project.
 In order to put together the perfect dream team, you need to know what the project requires.
-Our project was to improve our own website, Twentyfour.dk.
-To manage this project effectively (despite our asynchronous communication) we had to think of all the new features that we would like to add to the website, which would benefit our users long term.
-So first, we had to come up with all the to-dos we could think of and then we needed to set together a team of people with the needed skills to deliver on those to-dos.
+Our project was to improve our website, Twentyfour.dk.
+To manage this project effectively (despite our asynchronous communication), we had to think of all the new features we would like to add to the website.
+And how these features could benefit our users long term.
+First, we had to come up with all the to-dos we could think of.
+Second, we needed to set together a team with the required skills to deliver on those to-dos.

-For us, gathering the right team wasn’t really a challenge since we already know who to reach out to when we need a specific skill set as we have been developing and optimizing websites together for years – but working on the improvement of Twentyfour’s website involved many people working different hours, so planning ahead was important as each of these people were important to get the result we wanted.
+It wasn’t challenging gathering the right team.
+We already know who to contact when we need a specific skill set as we have been developing and optimizing websites for years.
+But working on the improvement of Twentyfour’s website involved many people working different hours.
+Therefore, planning ahead was important as each of these people was essential to get the desired result.

 2. Organize your to-dos in the project management tool that you favor:

-By using Basecamp, we can stay updated on each other’s progress and work as a team on the project – but with clear agreements on who is responsible for what.
+By using Basecamp, we can stay updated on each other’s progress and work on the project.
+But with clear agreements on who is responsible for what.
 Basecamp enables a lot of flexibility.
-It lets us see everything that’s on our to-do list to plan weeks ahead, but we can also communicate with each other on each to-do when and if necessary.
-And importantly, it is easy to ask for advice, opinions, and help from team members if needed by tagging them in the to-do.
-This makes it possible for everyone to see exactly where in the process we are to make sure that we all meet our deadlines.
+It lets us see everything on our to-do list to plan weeks ahead, but we can also communicate with each other on each to-do when and if necessary.
+And importantly, it’s easy to ask for advice, opinions, and help from team members if needed.
+This is done by tagging them on the to-do.
+It makes it possible for everyone to see exactly where we are in the process to ensure that we all meet our deadlines.

 3. Show what you mean and what you want:

 We mentioned that it is important to have a project leader.
-But… How do you give feedback to your team members and communicate your thoughts and ideas when the team is working remotely – and sometimes at different hours?
-We have used loom recording many times before – but the value we have derived from it has never been greater.
+But… How do you give feedback to your team members and communicate your thoughts and ideas when working remotely?
+And sometimes at different hours?
+We have used loom recording many times – but the value we have derived from it has never been greater.

 Let us show you an extremely simple (but super effective) way of reviewing a website (or any project) and giving feedback.

-As you can see in the video above, Bo (who founded Twentyfour years back) had a lot of useful and constructive feedback for the website.
+As you can see in the video above, Bo Møller had a lot of useful and constructive feedback for the website.
 But did you notice the short sentences he wrote in the document?
-Without the video, the written feedback would most likely have been really difficult to effectively decode.
-So, using only written feedback and reviews on a remote project increases the requirements for the feedback to be specific and understandable – but still include enough background information to be able to follow the thinking of the project manager.
-And even with all this, you still risk that the many different people involved in the project will read something different into the feedback.
+Without the video, the written feedback would most likely have been challenging to decode effectively.
+Using only written feedback and reviews on a remote project increases the requirements for the feedback to be specific and understandable.
+But still, it needs to include enough background information to follow the project manager’s thinking.
+And even with all this, you still risk that people involved in the project will read something different into the feedback.

-By using loom, the project manager was able to go through the website and show exactly what he meant and what he wanted.
-And it made it possible for the people working on the project to return to the to-dos and re-listen to the feedback.
+By using loom, the project manager could go through the website and show exactly what he meant and what he wanted.
+It made it possible for the people working on the project to return to the to-dos and re-listen to the feedback.
 This was a hugely important step in our remote project of improving the Twentyfour website!

 4. Regular updates of the project

-What is also absolutely important to handle a successful remote project is to update your teammates frequently about your part of the execution.
-For example, at Twentyfour er always inform each other on:
+When you handle remote projects, updating your teammates frequently about your part of the execution is important.
+For example, at Twentyfour, we always inform each other on: